 When we don't know how to process the pain, or we are unable to because of the circumstances, we turn to numbing ourselves with medication, whether alcohol, drugs or other pharmaceuticals.
 For me, when I accepted the pain that my family had experienced from the sacrifices they experienced, I was able to forgive the alcoholism that runs in my family.
 I understood it and I was no longer ashamed.

 When we acknowledge our feelings and work on filling ourselves up with self love, we can find comfort without alcohol or other drugs.
 Sometimes it's not easy.
 If we are taking care of others, whether our family or if we put our job before our family, it can be hard for us to take care of ourselves.
 This is where we call in for the help of our Angels and also the Nature Angels.
-They will help fill us with the love and the appreciation that we need.
+They will bring us healing and help fill us with the love and the appreciation that we need.
 Ask for it and be open to receive it.
 Give yourself the acknowledgment that you may not get from others.
 Praise yourself for all that you do.
 Fill yourself up with worthiness and love.